OosterwijkJack/The-attack-on-school/README.md

 Actually running the program and my regrets:
-Program is almost perfect unfortunately I am an impulsive thinker and didn't think twice when setting up a proxy essentially im retarded and could of literally downloaded proton vpn to get away with it but I wanted to be fancy and use a stupid little free proxy which aren't even safe in the first place and are slower also they almost never work.
+Program is almost perfect unfortunately I am an impulsive thinker and didn't think twice when setting up a proxy I could have just downloaded proton vpn to get away with it but I wanted to be fancy and use a stupid little free proxy which aren't even safe in the first place and are slower also they almost never work.

 PROTON VPN !